 We all have our own family traditions during the festive season.
-Whether you decorate a tree, put up lights, stuff stockings and kiss under the mistletoe, or you build gingerbread houses, deliver meals to the homeless or fly back to your hometown for a family gathering, there is one common thread and that is food.
-Food that is cooked with love and shared in abundance.
+Whether you decorate a tree, put up lights, stuff stockings and kiss under the mistletoe, or you build gingerbread houses, deliver meals to the homeless or travel abroad, there is one common thread and that is food.
+Food that is cooked with love and shared in abundance … and not even 2020 can take that joy away from us.

 The wine flows, the eggnog is generously spiked with rum and the delightful popping of champagne corks is continuous.
 As for dessert, well that’s in a class of its own.
 Whether you tuck into the customary mince pies, buttery shortbread or traditional plum pudding that is drowned in a rum-infused sauce, or you prefer a chunky slice of old-fashioned apple pie topped with homemade ice cream, freshly baked gingerbread men decorated with colourful sweets or a rich chocolatey Yule log, ’tis most definitely the season to eat and be merry.